m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 ## Wrap Up

 Well, that's it for this first lab.
-You can move the the 2nd lab!
+You can move to the 2nd lab!